oconnorjohnson/voice-chat-shapes/README.md

    - Users can make the bot join a voice channel using the `!join` command.
    - The `!listen` command starts the audio processing loop.
-   - The `!stop` command terminates the listening process.
+   - The `!stop` command ter minates the listening process.
    - The `!leave` command disconnects the bot from the voice channel.

 3. **Audio Recording and Processing**: